Woman Hiking Rocky Alpine Trail with Teal Backpack

 The Verdict

-The Gregory Maven 58 makes an incredibly strong case as the all-around choice for women who want a well-supported multi-day pack.
+The Gregory Maven 58 makes a strong case as the all-around choice for women who want a well-supported multi-day pack.
 The FreeFloat hipbelt and perimeter frame work beautifully together to manage weight efficiently on long trail days.

 How to Know If You Actually Need a Short-Torso Pack